rltsystems/205final/README.md

 # How To Run Program
 Click on the link to navigate to the app -->
 [Weather and News App](https://weather205app.herokuapp.com/)

+If running locally please follow normal procedure for any flask app but also have the following additional packes installed:
+* Bootstrap-Flask
+* Flask-WTF
+* Flask
+* Jinja2

+Full list of requirements available in requirements.txt if you encounter any issues.
 # Link to Github Repository
 https://github.com/dantemoon1/205final
 # Future Work
 Adding a hourly and daily forecast

+Improve input validation (currently only supports searching for a city, not city comma state)

+Improve location detection

 Weather alerts